giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 Linguistic analysis
 ================

 Instead of compiling the grammatical tools yourself (as described elsewhere on these pages), you may also **download ready-compiled analysers for text analysis**.
 This page explains how.
+If you **have** compiled the tools on your machine, we recommend [this page](../tools/docu-sme-manual.md) instead.

 ## Automatic grammatical analysis

-**Synopsis:** When you have downloaded the files (cf. the **Download...** links below), you will be able to run the following command in a terminal window (the language code *sme* is for North Saami, for other languages, see below):
+**Summary:** When you have downloaded the files (cf. the **Download...** links below), you will be able to run the following command in a terminal window (the language code *sme* is for North Saami, for other languages, see below):

 ```